staticsai/examples/README.md

-# Examples
+# Statics Examples

 ## Getting Started

-Follow these steps to set up and run a basic website login with Statics:
+Follow these steps to set up and run a basic website login with Statics using the typescript SDK and React frontend component.

 1. Backend Setup
    - Navigate to the backend directory